geological-survey-of-queensland/gsq-observation-profile/README.md

 # GSQ Observation Profile
+This profile describes the `observation` concept.

-An observation is the act of carrying out an observation using a procedure to estimate or calculate a value of a geological or administrative feature.
+GSQ uses `observation` tp describe the act of carrying out an observation using a procedure to estimate or calculate a value of a geological or administrative feature.

 <p align="center">
 <img src="model/profile-template.svg" width="700px"><br>